SkeinCurrency/core-lib/CONTRIBUTING.md

 #### G7 - Standard Methods

-When possible, skeincore-lib objects should have standard methods on an instance prototype:
+When possible, core-lib objects should have standard methods on an instance prototype:

 - `toObject/toJSON` - A plain JavaScript object that `JSON.stringify` can call
 - `toString` - A string representation of the instance